MartinPankraz/DSAGTechXChange25/3-sap-etd-sentinel-integration/student/quest2.md

 <img alt="Cookie editor" src="assets/quest2/done.png"  width="600">
 </p>

 In the return you can see the details for this user.
-Fortunately the hash values are not filled, because authntication works via logon Tokens.
+Fortunately the hash values are not filled, because authentication works via logon Tokens.

 > [!NOTE]
 > To raise the bar for attackers, consider [Phish-resistant Multi-Factor Authentication](https://learn.microsoft.com/entra/identity/authentication/concept-authentication-strengths).
 In addition to that [conditional access policies](https://learn.microsoft.com/entra/identity/conditional-access/overview) can be used to block access from certain locations or devices.